SethBorja/CPE-310-2526A/README.md

 I am a Hardworker and I am a very patient person.

-And I always bring my A game and enjoy everything in life.
+And I always bring my A-game and enjoy everything in life.